-MBBS (NUS, Singapore), M Med (Family Medicine)
+MBBS (NUS, Singapore), MMed (Family Medicine)

-Dr. Lee Peng Khow graduated from the National University of Singapore in 1992 with a Bachelor's degree in Medicine and Surgery.
+Dr. Lee graduated from the National University of Singapore in 1992 with a Bachelor in Medicine and Surgery.
 He has over 28 years of experience in the medical field.
-After graduation, he completed his year-long houseman programme and went on to serve as a medical officer at various hospitals in Singapore for another year.
-From 1994 to 1996, Dr. Lee served as a medical officer in the Singapore Armed Forces.
-He was then trained in family medicine.
-He obtained his Master of Medicine (Family Medicine) from the National University of Singapore in 1999.
-Dr. Lee subsequently practised for one year in Ang Mo Kio Polyclinic.
-In 2000, he set up a private medical practice, Horizon Medical Centre, jointly with Dr. Chee Hsing Gary Andrew.
+After graduation, he completed his year-long houseman program and went on to serve as a medical officer at various hospitals in Singapore for another year.
+Between 1994 and 1996, Dr. Lee served as a medical officer in the Singapore Armed Forces and subsequently trained in family medicine.
+He obtained his Master of Medicine (Family Medicine) from the National University of Singapore in 1999 and went on to practice medicine for a year at the Ang Mo Kio Polyclinic.
+In 2000, he jointly set up a private medical practice, Horizon Medical Centre with Dr. Chee Hsing Gary Andrew.
 He was registered as a Family Physician in 2011.

-KEY EXECUTIVES, OUR DOCTORS & PHYSIOTHERAPIST
+KEY EXECUTIVES & MEDICAL PROFESSIONALS